 At the end of each quarter, each student's academic progress will be thoroughly evaluated, and a report will be sent home.
 Once a year, a longer narrative semester evaluation for each course will be sent home.
+If you require the evaluation in alternative format, please notify the front office staff or Headmaster.
 Once a year, the evaluation will also be done in conferences with the teachers and parents.
-11th and 12th graders are required to attend the conferences and engage in substantial self-assessment.
+Students in 7th through 12th grade are required to attend the conferences and engage in substantial self-assessment.
 A liberal arts education requires a special kind of written evaluation - one that offers a prose discussion of the student's sense of wonder, depth of inquiry, specific areas of mastery and needs for improvement, and attitudes toward learning and towards others.
-This semester evaluation narrative is much more meaningful than the assignment of a single letter grade or a percentage (please see the following pages for an example of this form).
-End-ofsemester transcripts will include a letter grade and statement of the specific content and skills covered for each subject for transfer to another high school or to college.
+This semester evaluation narrative is much more meaningful than the assignment of a single letter grade or a percentage.
+End-of-semester transcripts will include a letter grade and statement of the specific content and skills covered for each subject for transfer to another high school or to college.

-Students will also be assessed according to state requirements using the state standardized achievement test, AzMERIT.
+Students will also be assessed according to state requirements using the state standardized achievement tests, including the AzMERIT.
 Parents will be notified of the dates of administration of these tests, which take place multiple times throughout the year.
 Under Arizona law, there is no right of opt-out from these mandatory assessments required in all public schools.

-For its own internal assessment of student growth and educational effectiveness, the Academy will also administer other assessments at different points in the year.
+For its own internal assessment of student growth and educational effectiveness, the Academy may also administer other assessments at different points in the year.
 None of the results of these tests have any bearing upon student grades at the school.
 No individual students' test scores will be released to any third parties.

 Teachers at the Academy do not merely crunch numbers to determine grades.
 It is true that there can be tests, etc., where there are clear right and wrong answers that can be tallied in an unambiguous and indisputable fashion.
 Which grade to assign to such results is still, however, a judgment of the teacher and takes into consideration such things as the goals of the course, the way in which the material has been taught, the right expectations from this class, etc. These are not to be understood as "subjective," as if they represent personal whim or feeling.
 At the Academy we have full confidence in the ability of our teachers to assess the performance of a student relative to the goals of the class and then to assign an accurate grade.
-This is precisely what any teacher should be able to do, namely, to make the correct judgment about this specific child in this specific class and not simply to reiterate numerical scores and averages.
+This is precisely what any teacher should be able to do, namely, to make the correct judgment about this specific class and not simply to reiterate numerical scores and averages.